bassilharoun/bassilharoun/README.md

 # Hi, I am Bassil Haroun ❤️
 ![280737428_1561620800905998_1666362953007315625_n](https://user-images.githubusercontent.com/81447239/174095460-c72e414c-0612-4184-8b46-bee5873ee6a0.jpg)

-## Software Engeneer 🖥️ and a Mobile Application developer | Google Developer Group Coreteam and more...
+## Software Engineer 🖥️ and a Mobile Application developer | Google Developer Group Coreteam and more...

 I am learning with passion, especially Flutter, I have a high skill in research and problem solving,
 # I have great experience in (data structure, oop, problem-solving, system analysis and design, software engeering)